rsksmart/devportal-1.0/_rsk/node/configure/index.md

 By default, RSKj runs using [LevelDB](https://dbdb.io/db/leveldb).
 There is an option to use an alternate storage option, [RocksDB](http://rocksdb.org/), instead.
-The RocksDb option was introduced to enable higher performance within the RSKj nodes.
+The RocksDB option was introduced to enable higher performance within the RSKj nodes.

 [RocksDB](http://rocksdb.org/) is a persistent key-value store for fast storage environments